-RSV testing is also used to document and track the spread of RSV in the community.
-Since most cases of RSV are self-limiting, community health efforts are focused on containing and preventing the spread of RSV as much as possible to minimize the chance of spreading the virus to high-risk people.
-Treatment of RSV is primarily supportive, minimizing pain and fever and easing breathing.
+RSV testing may be used to document and track the spread of RSV in the community.
+Public health efforts are focused on containing and preventing the spread of RSV as much as possible to minimize the chance of spreading the virus to high-risk people.
 Those with mild symptoms may only be tested for RSV if it is necessary to help track its spread.
-RSV testing is frequently ordered along with influenza testing if both viruses are known to be present in the community.
-These tests are used to detect the presence of RSV or influenza and to evaluate the likelihood that an individual person's symptoms may be due to one of these viruses or to another cause, such as a bacterial infection.
+Influenza testing may also be done if both viruses are known to be present in the community.

 RSV tests are ordered almost exclusively during "cold and flu season" – late fall to early spring.
-They are ordered when someone, usually an infant or elderly person, presents with a lower respiratory infection and symptoms such as:
+They are ordered when someone, usually an infant or elderly person, has a serious lower respiratory infection and signs and symptoms, such as:

 Rapid breathing (primarily in infants)